TeamProjectsReact/login-signup-react/README.md

 # How to use this NPM Package

+- Important
+- - use NPM scripts according to your needs
+- - use only on script

 - Before install the Package you must install following Packages

 - - react-router-dom